The Iterate Multivalue tool iterates over a list of values.

 You'll validate and run the model.
 You'll examine the outputs in the input point feature class attribute table and confirm that the nearest distance values from all three feature classes are added.

-This adds the updated input feature class to the map.
+The updated input feature class is added to the map.

 - Click the Save button on the ModelBuilder tab to save the model.